agab0110/Cursa-traceability-backend/README.md

 After this you need to install a WSL.
 This will require the creation of an account with username and password.<br>
 Please **remember** the password because you will need it for the sudo command.
-In your Windows poweshell or CMD run
+In your Windows poweshell or CMD run:
 ```
 wsl --install
 ```
 After the installation you need to add your WSL user to the Docker group.<br>
-Open a WSL terminal and run
+Open a WSL terminal and run:
 ```
 sudo usermod -aG docker $USER
 ```
-To see if the operation was successful you can run from your WSL terminal
+To see if the operation was successful you can run from your WSL terminal:
 ```
 groups
 ```
-And if you see **docker** in the output than you can continue<br>
+And if you see **docker** in the output than you can continue.<br>
 <br>
-Always remaining in the WSL terminal you can also check the status of docker with
+Always remaining in the WSL terminal you can also check the status of docker with:
 ```
 docker info
 ```
 After all this you can create the Docker container.<br>
-Open a WSL terminal in your Laravel project and run
+Open a WSL terminal in your Laravel project and run:
 ```
 ./vendor/bin/sail up
 ```
-Then you need to migrate using
+Then you need to run migrations using:
 ```
 ./vendor/bin/sail artisan migrate
 ```